 Although the country is home to thousands of islands, here are some excellent options narrowed down exclusively for tourists on a budget.

-Maafushi, situated on the South Male atoll, is one of the most popular islands.
+Maafushi, situated on the South Male atoll, is among the most popular islands.
 You can reach it in half an hour by speedboat from the international airport.

-The island is home to several cheap accommodations and food options.
-This makes it a perfect island for everyone who wants to explore it on a budget.
+The island offers several cheap accommodations and food options, making it perfect for anyone who wants to explore it on a budget.

-In addition to surfing spots, there are also scuba diving spots in the Maldives.
+In addition to surfing spots, the Maldives also has scuba diving spots.
 Scuba diving is one of the most popular sports in the country.

 Tourists staying in small guest houses can wait for guesthouse operators to recommend boat trips and watersports at affordable rates.